January 3rd 2018 – By: William Larsen – Civilians News – “News For All Views”

 Another example of this statistical phenomenon, is currently taking place in the music industry…….

-It’s a lot like music…. and the future of music today…… For example, a lot of people nowadays, make music in their bedroom(s).
-Nevertheless, if more and more people are making music, then why isn’t there better music?
+It’s a lot like music…. and the future of modern music…… A good thought experiment to illustrate this point, deals with the future of music itself.
+Ask yourself, if more and more people are making music online, then why isn’t there better music?
 And more of it?

-In my opinion, this is because the music industry, is very difficult and people gravitate towards originality.
+In my opinion, that’s because making original music, is very difficult and people gravitate towards originality.

 Look at these musicians, from the 90’s and early 2000’s, who had their stint on top; Hoobastank, Sum 41, Pennywise, NOFX, NickelBack, Duncan Sheik, Lil Flip, Pastor Troy, Lil Zane, BG, Coolio……

 Do you think these people are happy today?